 In addition to this, I discovered I loved working with groups of children in a school setting, I began running weekly therapeutic groups for children that combined the expression of art, drama, creativity and feelings, as a form of getting children interested in writing.

-I recently set up a nurture group nurture group Network in a school to support children with Social and Emotional Mental health difficulties.
+I recently set up a nurture group Nurture UK to support the emotional wellbeing of children in school.
 With the concept of looking at behaviour as a communication from the young person and with play at the centre of the children's learning, we became a supportive group to work together to understand why the classroom and learning were so difficult for the children and young people.

 Through my work with Nurture groups, I identified a need for supporting the parents and carers alongside work with young people.
 Most recently I now offer a confidential space to parents/guardian's wanting to reflect on their own interactions with their child.